cklukas/json-view/README.md

 json-view --ascii file1.json
 # or via environment variable
 JSON_VIEW_ASCII=1 json-view file1.json
+# launch the Turbo Vision interface and open files via the menu
+json-view-app
 ```

 If no file argument is supplied `json-view` will read a single JSON document